aesy/Loveframes-ColorPicker/README.md

 ## Issues
-Pixel manipulation is used to update the colors of the sliders, and it's slow.
-I might change to shaders in the future, but in the meantime you can require [this](https://github.com/slime73/love-snippets/blob/master/ImageData-FFI/imagedata-ffi.lua) in your project to get a considerable speed boost.
+~~Pixel manipulation is used to update the colors of the sliders, and it's slow.~~